 If the NG-RAN and PSA UPF are not time synchronised, it is assumed that the UL packet delay and the DL packet delay between NG-RAN and PSA UPF is the same.

-For both time synchronised and not time synchronised between NG-RAN and PSA UPF, the PSA UPF creates and sends the monitoring packets to the RAN:
+For both time synchronised and not time synchronised between NG-RAN and PSA UPF, the PSA UPF creates and sends the monitoring packets to the RAN in a measurement frequency, decided by the PSA UPF, taking the Reporting frequency for QoS Monitoring received from the SMF into account:

 - The PSA UPF encapsulates in the GTP-U header with QFI, QoS Monitoring Packet (QMP) indicator (which indicates the packet is used for UL/DL packet delay measurement) and the local time T1 when the PSA UPF sends out the DL monitoring packets.

 - The NG-RAN records the local time T1 received in the GTP-U header and the local time T2 at the reception of the DL monitoring packets.
-The NG-RAN initiates RAN part of UL/DL packet delay measurement.

 - When receiving an UL packet from UE for that QFI or when the NG-RAN sends a dummy UL packet as monitoring response (in case there is no UL service packet for UL packet delay monitoring), the NG-RAN encapsulates QMP indicator, the RAN part of UL/DL packet delay result, the time T1 received in the GTP-U header, the local time T2 at the reception of the DL monitoring packet and the local time T3 when NG-RAN sends out this monitoring response packet to the UPF via N3 interface, in the GTP-U header of the monitoring response packet.